glella/rates/README.md

 - Can be run as an interpreted script or as an executable created with pyinstaller.
-That is why the code checks for if it is being run frozen (as part of executable) or not to properly check where to save CSV.
+That is why the code checks for if it is being run frozen (as part of executable) or not, to properly check where to save CSV.

 - Pyinstaller can be installed with: